Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

-\item \textbf{Sentiment Analysis:} Sentiment analysis is another vital tool in detecting bias in text data.
+\item \textbf{{Sentiment analysis:}} Sentiment analysis is another vital tool in detecting bias in text data.
 This technique assesses the sentiment—positive, negative, or neutral—associated with different demographic groups or topics within the training data.
 By analyzing how different groups are described, researchers can identify patterns of negative or biased portrayals that could influence the model's outputs.
 For example, if certain demographic groups are consistently associated with negative emotions or connotations, the model might learn to replicate these biases in its predictions or interactions.
-Research by~\cite{kiritchenko2018examining} has highlighted how sentiment analysis can be used to detect and address such biases in text data .
+Research by~\cite{kiritchenko2018examining} has highlighted how sentiment analysis can be used to detect and address such biases in text data.
 This method provides a quantitative measure of bias, enabling targeted interventions to reduce the impact of these biases on the model's behavior.
-Sentiment analysis can be implemented by lots of traditional machine learning tools~\cite{wankhade2022survey, saxena2022introduction, hasan2019sentiment}, pre-processed data framework~\cite{hasan2019sentiment} or transformer-based methods~\cite{devlin2018bert,naseem2020transformer,abdullah2022deep}.
+Sentiment analysis can be implemented using various approaches, including traditional machine learning methods~\cite{wankhade2022survey, saxena2022introduction, hasan2019sentiment}, frameworks based on preprocessed data~\cite{hasan2019sentiment}, and transformer-based methods~\cite{devlin2018bert,naseem2020transformer,abdullah2022deep}.

 \end{itemize}